 Hint : type “matara.sliit.lk” and observe the output.

-Then check the both name-to-IP and IP-to-name conversions are working properly or not.
+Then check the both name-to-IP and IP-to-name conversions are working

 dig matara.sliit.lk